 - Understand current operations in the corridor. - Identify areas intended for, or restricted from, public access. - Document existing concerns, future visions, and potential opportunities. - Start early conversations around organizational capacity to partner in these opportunities.

-Technical mapping supplemented these conversations to identify overall needs and opportunities, existing challenges, and geographic areas of interest throughout the corridor.
+A public outreach, Tribal engagement, and interview summary can be found in Appendix C. Technical mapping supplemented these conversations to identify overall needs and opportunities, existing challenges, and geographic areas of interest throughout the corridor.